 2800 Opryland Drive, Nashville, TN 37214

 Granted, the Gaylord Opryland Resort is a hotel and convention center, but it is truly almost a destination in itself!

-Inside the resort you will find more than a dozen bars and restaurants, fountains, great lounge spaces, and more.
-For those of you that like to lounge around the pool, you are in luck also as there is a great pool at the Gaylord.
+Inside the resort, you will find over a dozen bars and restaurants, fountains, great lounge spaces, and more.
+For those of you that like to lounge around the pool, you are in luck also, as there is a great pool at the Gaylord.

-There is also an indoor jungle area where you can do a boat tour.
+There is also an indoor jungle area where you can enjoy a tour on a boat.
 Yep, you read that correctly!

 In addition to all of this, the resort is also home to a golf course, banquet facilities, and a fabulous spa!

 Another of the Nashville attractions that you don’t want to miss is Radnor Lake State Park.